Rs.142for 1 strip(s) (10 tablets each)

 lactation

-Avert 16 Tablet may be taken with or without food, but it is better to take it at a fixed time.
+Avert 16 Tablet may be taken with or without food.

 None